You’re likely looking for the “light switch” to lower your bill. But the real culprits are invisible.

 For HVAC:

-- Get a smart thermostat.
-Nest and Ecobee both learn your schedule and stop cooling an empty house.
-Savings: $100–$150/year.
+- Get a Smart Thermostat: Nest and Ecobee learn your schedule and stop cooling an empty house.
+Potential Savings: $100–$150/year.

 - Schedule an HVAC tune-up every year.
 A dirty coil or low refrigerant makes the system run longer.

-- According to ENERGY STAR, you should seal and insulate your ductwork, as up to 30% of cooled air can leak through duct joints in unconditioned attics.
+- Seal the Ducts: According to ENERGY STAR, up to 30% of conditioned air can leak through duct joints.
+Sealing these is the “hidden” fix for a high bill.

 For water heating: